clain4u/Secure-Linux-Server-Catalog-Application/README.md

 Its vital for any server to disable password based authentication for security.
 For this project we use key pair authentication method for added security.

-From your local linx machine run the following command to generate a keypair
+From your local Linux machine run the following command to generate a keypair
 ```$ ssh-keygen ```
 Enter the name when prompted for, make sure the path falls into your ```.ssh``` directory,
 this is mostly located inside your home directory, if it does not exist , please create one